fearful-symmetry/zebrasend/README.md

 # Zebrasend

-`zebrasend` is a small rust utility for sending commands and print jobs to Zebra label printers via CUPS, SGD, FTIP jetdirect and ZPL.
+`zebrasend` is a small rust utility for sending commands and print jobs to Zebra label printers via SGD, FTP jetdirect and ZPL.

 ## Config